“Receptive Language and Pragmatics“

 About the training course

-On this two-day course participants will gather information about current research on the evolution of diagnostic approaches to Developmental Language Disorders and Pragmatic Disorders.
+On this two-day course participants will gather information about current research on the evolution of diagnostic approaches to Receptive Language Disorders and Pragmatic Disorders.

 Dr. Courtenay Norbury